In this edition of the CCA provider newsletter:

 - View member roster reports

 - Manage office staff’s access to the portal

 By using the portal, you have the flexibility to manage many of these tasks independently while reducing wait time.
 CCA plans to continuously update the features of our portal, and we’ll keep our provider community apprised of future releases.

 Existing HealthTrio Smart Connect customers will still need to register for the CCA Provider Portal.
 However, much of your existing HealthTrio connect information (including your personal and office information) will be pre-populated during the registration process.
 Refer to the registration guide for more details.

 For questions about the portal or for support during registration, you can contact us at 866-420-9332.
 As always, thank you for your continued partnership in serving CCA members.

 CCA Senior Care Options (SCO) is an HMO Special Needs plan for individuals aged 65 and older who are eligible for Medicaid.
 These dually eligible Medicare and Medicaid beneficiaries qualify as high-need based on income or health status.
-They often live with multiple chronic conditions, physical or behavioral health disabilities, severe mental illness, social risk factors or unmet social needs, including food and housing insecurity.
+They often live with multiple chronic conditions, physical or behavioral health disabilities, severe mental illness, social risk factors, or unmet social needs, including food and housing insecurity.
 CCA SCO, one of the fastest-growing plans of its kind, serves 12,800 members as of August 1, 2021.

-“This recognition by CMS, reflecting the high-quality care and service received by our members, is the direct result of the incredible dedication and effort of everyone at CCA to fulfill our mission of improving the health and well-being of people with significant needs,” said Christopher D. Palmieri, president and CEO of Commonwealth Care Alliance.
+“This recognition by CMS, reflecting the high-quality care and service received by our members, is the direct result of the incredible dedication and effort of everyone at CCA to fulfill our mission of improving the health and well-being of people with significant needs,” said Christopher D. Palmieri, president and CEO of CCA.
 “As we celebrate this milestone, we are thrilled to be expanding our care model both within and outside of Massachusetts to offer more choices for individuals who have traditionally been provided extremely limited healthcare options.”